ReachBeyond/VariableObjects/README.md

 project is at a point where I'm happy to share it with the world.
 Most of this work isn't on the original scriptable objects, but on the Unity Editor tools.

-INSTALLATION
+Installation
 ------------
+IMPORTANT: You also need the [EventObjects package] (https://github.com/ReachBeyond/EventObjects)!

 Go to *Projects*, and grab the latest unitypackage.
 Extract this into your project, and you're done!
 Alternatively, you can also clone/submodule this into your current project using git.
-If you do that, I recommend putting it under a path such as Imported/ReachBeyond/plugins/EventObjects.
+If you do that, I recommend putting it under a path such as Imported/ReachBeyond/plugins/VariableObjects.

 In the future, I'd like to get this Unity's Asset Store.
 I'll put a link here once that becomes a reality.

-USAGE
+Usage
 -----
 I recommend you watch the video linked above.
 It explains the gist of this project.

-### Variable Objects
-This is where most of the work has gone in.
 Variable objects allow you to track values outside of specific components.
 In this sense, they are global.
 However, they give the Unity Editor control over what objects can access these components.

 I won't describe these in much detail for the time being.
 I highly recommend watching the video linked above for the premise.
 I'll mostly be going over what